 We estimate the model using detailed register data and sharp variation in economic incentives created by the Danish parental leave benefit system.
 The Danish parental leave system combines transferable, but relatively low public benefits (average replacement rate is around 50%) with temporary and earmarked wage compensation partly provided by employers.
 This two-tier system creates discontinuities in the marginal cost of leave at which we find sharp bunching, consistent with a significant effect of economic incentives on the take-up of parental leave (Saez, 2010; Kleven, 2016).
-Carefully modeling the householdlevel incentives for parental leave division in Denmark allows us to back out preferences from the bunching created by these kinks in the household budget set.
+Carefully modeling the household-level incentives for parental leave division in Denmark allows us to back out the preferences of parents from the bunching created by these kinks in the household budget set.